MicrosoftDocs/microsoft-salescopilot-docs/articles/configure-meeting-agent.md

 Auto recording enables your sellers to automatically record all sales meetings with external contacts without having to remember to start the recording manually.
 By default, the feature is turned off.

-Auto recording is applicable only to sales meetings that have the [**Copilot for Sales** app added automatically](create-teams-meeting.md#add-the-copilot-for-sales-app-automatically-to-a-teams-meeting) before the meeting.
+Auto recording is applicable only to sales meetings that have the [**Sales** app added automatically](create-teams-meeting.md#add-the-copilot-for-sales-app-automatically-to-a-teams-meeting) before the meeting.

 > [!NOTE]
 > If a meeting is marked as private, it isn't recorded.

 To turn on auto recording for sales meetings:

-1. In Copilot for Sales admin settings, select **Meeting insights**.
+1. In Sales app admin settings, select **Meeting insights**.
 2. Under **Recordings**, select **Auto-record sales meetings**.
 3. In the **Auto-record sales meetings** pane, turn on the toggle.
 4. Select **Save**.